Expression Prompt Collaboration Transformer for Universal Referring Video Object Segmentation: Experiments

+\textbf{Evaluation of distinct backbones.} Table~\ref{tab:backbone} shows the effect of different visual encoders and text encoders, namely Video-Swin-B~\cite{liu2022video}, ViT-Huge~\cite{ViT}, RoBERTa~\cite{roberta} and BERT~\cite{BERT}.
+It can be observed that our model exhibits competitive results across different backbones, leading to the best result with ViT-Huge and BERT.
+This is because this combination excels in multi-modal interaction scenarios, particularly with the inclusion of audio references.

-TABLE~\ref{tab:mlp} and TABLE~\ref{tab:contrast} present the impact of different MLP layers and the contrast loss weight $\lambda_{expr}$ on the proposed model, respectively.
-The results reveal that the model performs optimally with two MLP layers and $\lambda_{expr}=1$.
-As illustrated in TABLE~\ref{tab:mlp}, it is evident that augmenting the number of MLP layers from $1$ to $2$ results in enhanced performance in both tasks.
+\textbf{Hyper-parameter analysis.} Tables~\ref{tab:mlp} and~\ref{tab:contrast} list the results of different MLP layers and the weight $\lambda_{expr}$ in contrastive loss on the proposed EPCFormer, respectively.
+The results reveal that the model performs optimally with $2$ MLP layers and $\lambda_{expr}=1$.
+As illustrated in Table~\ref{tab:mlp}, it is evident that augmenting the number of MLP layers from $1$ to $2$ results in enhanced performance in both tasks.
 However, when the number of layers reaches $3$, the performance decline is observed.
-Upon comparing the model's performance for varying $\lambda_{expr}$ weight values, \textit{i.e.}, $\lambda_{expr}=0,0.5,1,1.5$, as shown in TABLE~\ref{tab:contrast}, it becomes apparent that $\lambda_{expr}=1$ yields the most favorable outcomes.
+Upon comparing the model's performance for varying $\lambda_{expr}$ weight values, \textit{i.e.}, $\lambda_{expr}=0,0.5,1,1.5$, as shown in Table~\ref{tab:contrast}, it becomes apparent that $\lambda_{expr}=1$ yields the most favorable outcomes.